 When talking about the areas in need of software development, healthcare rarely comes up in the discussion.
 Is it justified, or is there room for innovation?
 If considering the specifics of the field, automation is potentially the most life-saving type of technological solution.
 That is a bold claim.
 We realize that, but it doesn’t make it any less true.

 The Need for Automation

 Healthcare seems like the field that requires and somewhat relies on the individual approach.
 Automation is often perceived as impersonal and emotionless.
-In reality, if adopted as a standard, it might just have an opposite effect.
+In reality, if adopted as a standard, it might just have the opposite effect.
 It largely depends on what you’re planning on automating.

 What about the other benefits of automation?
 Among the less talked about ones is the ecological aspect.
-Eliminating pen and paper worksheets with everything attached to it also reduces your waste making you more environmentally friendly.
+Eliminating pen and paper worksheets with everything attached to it also reduces your waste, making you more environmentally friendly.
 Referral management solutions are working on reducing waste by eliminating manual faxes.

 Ways to Automate Healthcare

-Based on the information from the previous section we’ve established four main challenges the healthcare industry currently faces:
+Based on the information from the previous section, we’ve established four main challenges the healthcare industry currently faces:

 - Nonoptimal workflow